hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### URL Shortening Cavets

-It is known that some languages do not have libraries that currently support or have a working method to stop redirects from occuring on reception of a `301` or `302`, in this instance the redirect is automatically followed and will result in a response that **MAY** have a status of `200` and **MAY** contain a URL that can be processed as a normal `Out-of-Band` message.
+Some HTTP libraries don't support stopping redirects from occuring on reception of a `301` or `302`, in this instance the redirect is automatically followed and will result in a response that **MAY** have a status of `200` and **MAY** contain a URL that can be processed as a normal `Out-of-Band` message.

 If the agent performs a HTTP GET with the `Accept` header requesting `application/json` MIME type the response can either contain the message in `json` or result in a redirect, processing of the response should attempt to determine which response type is received and process the message accordingly.

+When scanning a QR code the resulting URL should be treated the same as any other `Out-of-Band` message with an attempt to decode the message then on failure of decoding process it as a shortend URL.

 #### Out-of-Band Message Publishing